 where $\Phi_{\mu\nu} = \partial_\mu\,\phi_\nu - \partial_\nu\,\phi_\mu$ and $\tilde f_{\mu\nu} = \varepsilon_{\mu \nu \lambda \xi }\,\partial^{\lambda}\,\tilde \phi^{\xi}$.
 We note that the {\it second} term on the r.h.s. of the above equation turns out to be {\it zero}.
 However, the {\it third} term exists as:

-Thus, we have to find out the explicit value of the following (for the changes in the kinetic term due to the modified version of 4D St{$\ddot u$}ckelberg technique [cf. Eq.
+Thus, we have to find out the {\it exact} value of the following (for the changes in the kinetic term due to the modified version of 4D St{$\ddot u$}ckelberg-technique [cf. Eq.
 (9)]), namely;